-- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of common stock subject to options and warrants which are exercisable or convertible at or within 60 days of April 4, 2012 are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person.
-The indication herein that shares are beneficially owned is not an admission on the part of the listed stockholder that he, she or it is or will be a direct or indirect beneficial owner of those shares. - (2) Includes 1,433,167 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012, of which, 682,683 are held by Mr. Larsen's wife.
-Also includes 300,000 shares of our Common Stock held of record by K2 Investment Fund LLC.
-Mr. and Mrs. Larsen are the sole member-managers of K2 Investment Fund LLC.
-Also includes 7,853,192 shares of our Common Stock pledged to a third party as collateral security for certain obligations.
-Excludes 611,730 shares held by Mrs. Larsen's revocable trust and 1,478 shares held by an immediate family member who shares the Larsen family household.
-Mr. Larsen disclaims beneficial ownership of the excluded shares. - (3) Includes (i) 1,155,054 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012 and (ii) 35,000 shares of common stock owned by the Short Revocable Living Trust. - (4) Includes 140,517 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012.
-Mr. Sliney retired from his position as Chief Financial Officer effective March 31, 2012. - (5) Includes 75,000 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012. - (6) Includes 75,000 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012. - (7) Includes 35,000 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012. - (8) Includes 2,913,738 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of April 4, 2012 beneficially held by our directors and current executive officers as a group.
+(1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+Shares of common stock subject to options and warrants which are exercisable or convertible at or within 60 days of March 20, 2014 are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person.
+The indication herein that shares are beneficially owned is not an admission on the part of the listed stockholder that he, she or it is or will be a direct or indirect beneficial owner of those shares.

+- (2) Includes (i) 1,705,568 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014, of which, 762,808 are held by Mr. Larsen's wife and (ii) 10,000 shares of common stock issuable upon the vesting of restricted share units within 60 days of March 20, 2014, of which, 3,333 are held by Mr. Larsen's wife.
+Also includes 300,000 shares held of record by K2 Investment Fund LLC of which the Mr. Larsen and Mrs. Larsen are the sole member-managers, 1,400,000 shares pledged to secure a personal line of credit, 2,500 shares of common stock held by Mrs. Larsen and 1,200 shares of common stock held by Mrs. Larsen and her father.
+Excludes 613,530 shares held by Mrs. Larsen's revocable trust, 3,491 shares of common stock held by an adult child of Mrs. Larsen, 33,750 shares of common stock issuable upon the vesting of restricted share units within 60 days of March 20, 2014 held by the adult children of Mrs. Larsen, 833 shares of common stock issuable upon the vesting of restricted share units within 60 days of March 20, 2014 held by the adult children of Mrs. Larsen, 833 shares of common stock held in an irrevocable trust for an adult child of Mrs. Larsen.
+Mr. Larsen disclaims beneficial ownership of the excluded shares. - (3) Includes (i) 1,190,489 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014, (ii) 3,333 shares of common stock issuable upon the vesting of restricted share units within 60 days of March 20, 2014, and (iii) 37,213 shares of common stock owned by the Short Revocable Living Trust. - (4) Includes 87,500 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014. - (5) Includes 87,500 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014. - (6) Includes 27,500 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014. - (7) Includes 26,959 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014. - (8) Includes the following securities beneficially held by our current directors and executive officers as a group: (i) 3,125,516 shares of common stock issuable upon exercise of options presently exercisable or exercisable within 60 days of March 20, 2014 and (ii) 13,333 shares of common stock issuable upon the vesting of restricted share units within 60 days of March 20, 2014. - (9) Includes 25,001 shares of common stock owned by the Gary Feiner Trust dated September 10, 1997.